-Being an island state means that Tasmania hosts an abundance of beaches and the east coast has a lot to offer in this sense.
+There’s no denying the popularity of the east coast of Australia as a backpacking route, most likely due to its laid-back lifestyle and sun-blazed beaches.
+But if anything, the east coast of Tasmania is even more spectacular, hosting an abundance of absolutely stunning white-sandy beaches.
 Here you’ll find gorgeous locations such as The Bay of Fires, known for its abundance of striking-orange rocks, and Binalong Bay with its crystal-clear waters and incredibly white sand.

 Tasmania’s two largest cities are significantly smaller in size than Sydney and Melbourne; you won’t find any skyscrapers here!
 What you will find is an abundance of character and charm.
 In the capital, Hobart, you can walk along the waterfront, shop at the weekly Salamanca market and drive up Mt Wellington, and don’t miss the Cataract Gorge in Launceston!